 Each generation of kids looks for new ways to get high.
 Recent trends indicate they are increasingly turning to prescription (Rx) or over-the-counter (OTC) medicines.
-Teens report getting many of these medicines from home medicine cabinets and mistakenly believe that abusing them is “safer” than other drugs.
-A problem that often flies under the radar is the abuse of OTC cough medicines containing dextromethorphan (DXM).
+Teens report getting many of these medicines from home medicine cabinets and mistakenly believe that they are “safer” than other drugs.
+A problem that often flies under the radar is the misuse of OTC cough medicines containing dextromethorphan (DXM).

-According to the 2020 Monitoring the Future Survey, 1 in 27 teens report abusing OTC cough medicine to get high.
+According to the 2022 Monitoring the Future Survey, 1 in 31 teens report misusing OTC cough medicine to get high.

 While millions of Americans safely rely on OTC cough medicine to temporarily relieve their cough, some teens intentionally take large amounts – sometimes more than 25 times the recommended dose of these medicines – to get high.
 This means some teens ingest multiple packages or bottles of OTC cough medicines that contain dextromethorphan (DXM).

 - DXM is the active ingredient in most OTC cough medicines and the most widely used cough suppressant ingredient in the United States.

 - Teens may mistakenly believe that because DXM is usually found in OTC cough medicines, it must be harmless and an easy and safe way to get high.
 But it’s not.
 When taken in excessive amounts, DXM can cause serious side effects including rapid heartbeat, high blood pressure, memory problems, nausea and vomiting.